-

 using special objectives and condenser system to enhance

-such as blood and other tissue cells, thereby allowing microscopic
+specimens such as blood and other tissue cells, thereby

-light deviated by the specimen to appear dark on a light
+by the specimen to appear dark on a light background.

 Top